hustler-z/hustler/linux/docs/memory.rst

                                                 | Translation Tables |
                                                 *--------------------*

+For each memory access performed by the processor, the MMU checks whether the translation is cached in the TLB.
+If the requested address translation causes a hit within the TLB, the translation of the address is immediately available.

 The Translation Lookaside Buffer (TLB) is a cache of recently accessed page translations in the MMU.
 For each memory access performed by the processor, the MMU checks whether the translation is cached in the TLB.
 If the requested